unicef/publicgoods-accelerator-guide/introduction.md

 1. **Startup companies:** identifying and investing in promising startups working on open-source frontier technology solutions that show potential to positively impact the lives of the most vulnerable children.
 This is our primary work done through the UNICEF Innovation Fund.
 We are also in collaboration with Startup Accelerators who wish to accelerate Digital Public Goods – more on that in this guide!
 2. **Private sector:** convening corporations (such as Arm, Amadeus, Google, Facebook, Telefonica, IBM, Johnson & Johnson and Pfizer), designers, entrepreneurs, and other development partners around the intersection of high-growth tech industries and social good.
-3. **Academic:** bringing shared value through the exchange of ideas, joint capacity building and opportunities for applied research.
+3. **Academia:** bringing shared value through the exchange of ideas, joint capacity building and opportunities for applied research.
 These relationships are about building up a community of practice and practitioners and connecting with a new generation of problem solvers.
 4. **International agencies and other United Nations entities:** serving as a convening force across the United Nations system and among international organizations, co-creating and implementing solutions and leveraging local and global networks.

 ## UNICEF's Venture Fund